Untapped talent: a long-term game leaders can no longer afford to ignore

 Instead, working with your hiring teams and senior leaders it’s important to assess what skills you are lacking amongst your workforce as a starter.
 Then next look to what area of the workforce you could make adjustments for to purposefully hire, and this may involve working with partner organisations who will be able to advise on adjustments to policies as well as tweaks to your hiring process.

 There’s no harm in looking for support to do this, and in fact I’d encourage it.
-At Hays we work with Genius Within, an organisation supporting neurodiverse talent as well as our work with End Youth Homelessness, proactively helping disadvantaged young people secure jobs.
+At Hays we work with End Youth Homelessness, an organisation proactively helping disadvantaged young people secure jobs.

 In order for this happen, leaders need to understand the skills and talents available from all segments of the workforce – and acknowledge that diversity is a key point of competitive leverage for organisations to drive forward access for untapped talent.